Jim Caviezel: Early life

 Caviezel was born in Mount Vernon, Washington, the son of Margaret (née Lavery), a homemaker and former stage actress, and James Caviezel, a chiropractor.
 He has a younger brother, Timothy, and three sisters, Ann, Amy, and Erin.
 He was raised in a tight-knit Catholic family in Conway, Washington.
 His surname is Romansh.
-His father is of Slovak and Swiss descent, while his mother is Irish.
+His father is of Swiss and Slovak descent, while his mother is Irish.